 When it comes to upgrading your computer, there are several components to consider, each playing a crucial role in the overall performance of your system.
-Understanding the different types of upgrades available and their impact on your computer's functionality is essential for making informed decisions.
+The central processing unit (CPU), graphics processing unit (GPU), random access memory (RAM), and other components like storage drives and motherboards, all contribute to how efficiently and effectively your computer operates.
+Understanding the upgrade options for these components is essential for making informed decisions that meet your specific needs and budget.

 CPUs